Cybrid-app/cybrid-sdk-web/library/README.md

 Each component:
 - Accepts an `auth` and `config` property.
 - Emits events via `eventLog` and `errorLog`
-- Will handle changes during runtime
+- Handles changes during runtime

 ### Auth (required)